ashleyncasanova/python-tutorial-giraffe-academy/README.md

 |ceil(3.7)    |4      |Rounds up           |
 |sqrt(36)     |6      |Returns square root |
 |             |       |                    |
+>Note: More functions requiring the math module can be found [here](https://docs.python.org/3/library/math.html).
 ___
 ### **How to get user input**
 \